Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: Conclusions Discussion

 \section{Conclusions \& Discussion}

-In this paper we study the large-scale winds from uniformly bright self-gravitating disks radiating near the Eddington limit.
-Different from the spherical case, where the Eddington ratio $\Gamma=f_{\rm rad}/f_{\rm grav}$ is a constant with distance from the source, for disks $\Gamma$ increases to a maximum of twice its value at the disk surface (\S2).
-As a result, such disks radiating at (or even somewhat below; see Fig.~\ref{fig_subEdd}) the Eddington limit are unstable to driving large-scale winds by radiation pressure.
+In this paper we study the large-scale winds from uniformly bright self-gravitating discs radiating near the Eddington limit.
+Different from the spherical case, where the Eddington ratio $\Gamma=f_{\rm rad}/f_{\rm grav}$ is a constant with distance from the source, for discs $\Gamma$ increases to a maximum of twice its value at the disc surface (Section 2).
+As a result, such discs radiating at (or even somewhat below; see Figures \ref{fig_subEdd} and \ref{fig_orbit_1}) the Eddington limit are unstable to driving large-scale winds by radiation pressure.

-We quantify the characteristics of the resulting outflow in the context of Eddington-limited starbursts, motivated by the work of TQM05 who argued that radiation pressure on dust is the dominant feedback process in starburst galaxies.
-We find that the asymptotic terminal velocity along the polar direction from disks without a stellar bulge or dark matter halo is $v_{\infty}\sim\sqrt{4\pi G\Sigma r_{D}}\sim3\langle v_{\rm rot}\rangle$, where $r_{D}$ is the disk radius, $\Sigma$ is the surface density, $v_{\rm rot}$ is the disk rotation velocity (see eqs.~\ref{terminal01} and \ref{velocity_1}), and may range from $\sim50-1000$\,km s$^{-1}$ for starbursts, depending on the system considered.
-Furthermore, by employing the observed Schmidt law, we find that $v_{\infty}\propto$ SFR$^{0.36}$r$_{D}^{-0.21}$ (see eq.~\ref{terminal02}).
-These results, in the absence of dark matter halo and bulge, are in agreement with recent observations (e.g., Martin 2005, 2006; Weiner et al.~2009; see also Chen et al.~2010).
-The typical mass loss rate from an Eddington-limited disk in the single-scattering limit is given by equation (\ref{massloss02}) and suggests these outflows may efficiently remove mass from the disk (eq.~\ref{massloss03}).
+We quantify the characteristics of the resulting outflow in the context of Eddington-limited star-forming galaxies, motivated by the work of TQM05 who argued that radiation pressure on dust is the dominant feedback process in rapidly star-forming galaxies.
+We find that the asymptotic terminal velocity along the polar direction from discs without a stellar bulge, extended passive disc or dark matter halo is $v_{\infty}\sim\sqrt{4\pi G\Sigma r_{D}}\sim1.5\,v_{\rm rot}$, where $r_{D}$ is the disc radius, $\Sigma$ is the surface density, $v_{\rm rot}$ is the disc rotation velocity (see equations [\ref{terminal01}] and [\ref{velocity_1}]), and may range from $\sim50-1000$\,km s$^{-1}$ for rapidly star-forming galaxies, depending on the system considered.
+Furthermore, by employing the observed Schmidt law, we find that $v_{\infty}\propto$ SFR$^{0.36}$r$_{D}^{-0.21}$ (see equation [\ref{terminal02}]).
+These results, in the absence of dark matter halo and bulge, or extended passive disc, are in agreement with recent observations (e.g., \citealt{Martin05,Martin06}; \citealt{Weiner09}; see also \citealt{Chen10}).
+The typical mass loss rate from an Eddington-limited disc in the single-scattering limit is given by equation (\ref{massloss02}) and suggests these outflows may efficiently remove mass from the disc (equation [\ref{massloss03}]).